Xiaomi Redmi 6A sale at 12PM today: All you need to know

 Xiaomi Redmi 6A: Specifications and features

-Powering Xiaomi’s Redmi 6A is a MediaTek Helio A22 chipset, paired with 2GB of RAM and 16GB/32GB of internal storage.
-There’s also a dedicated expansion slot that can take up microSD cards up to 256GB.
-The smartphone comes with a 5.45-inch HD+ display having a resolution of 720×1440 pixels, and an 18:9 aspect ratio.
-The software aboard is Android 8.1 Oreo, with MIUI overlay running on top.
+Having a MediaTek Helio A22 SoC under the hood, Xiaomi Redmi 6A features 2GB/3GB of RAM.
+There’s also 16GB of internal storage, along with a dedicated expansion slot good for microSD cards of up to 256GB.
+The smartphone features a 5.45-inch HD+ display with a resolution of 720×1440 pixels and an 18:9 aspect ratio.

-For imaging, the Xiaomi Redmi 6A has a single-lens 13-megapixel primary camera.
+For imaging, Xiaomi Redmi 6A includes a single-lens 13-megapixel rear camera.
 There’s also a 5-megapixel lens up front for selfies and video calls.
-All standard connectivity features (except a fingerprint sensor) are included, with a 3,000mAh battery rounding off the spec sheet.
+All standard connectivity options are included, with a 3,000mAh battery rounding off the spec sheet.

 You Might be Interested